"JUDE MANDELL WRITES HUMOR AND HEARTBREAK . . ."

 While in the teaching trenches, Jude saw a lot of bullying incidents and worked with kids, teachers and parents to help them find solutions to deal with bullying problems.

-PUBLISHED WORKS: PLEASE CLICK ON THE "MY WORKS" TAB FOR A LISTING OF JUDE'S PUBLISHING WORKS, DETAILS, REVIEWS, ETC.
+PLEASE CLICK ON THE "MY WORKS" TAB FOR A LISTING OF JUDE'S PUBLISHED WORKS, REVIEWS, ETC.

 JUDE'S AUTHOR PRESENTATIONS/WORKSHOPS/SPEAKING ENGAGEMENTS: